Michal7337/AdvancedMining/README.md

 ### Events
 There are three events the API has:
 * `CustomBlockBreakEvent` is fired when a Custom Block is broken.
 It has the Player, Block and Custom Block.
 In this event you can set the BlockDrops object used for block drops (set it to null if you don't want drops).
 You can also set if the block break effect should be played and if the custom block id should be removed from the physical block.
-If the event is cancelled the block doesn't break and the breaking progress is reset.
+If the event is canceled the block doesn't break and the breaking progress is reset.
 * `CustomBlockBreakStartEvent` is fired when a Player starts mining a Custom Block.
 It has the Player who is breaking the block, and the physical Block which is being broken.
 In this event you can set the CustomBlock object of the broken block and the mining stats (Mining Speed, Breaking Power and Tool Type).
-If this event is cancelled the block mining process doesn't start.
+If this event is canceled the block mining process doesn't start.
 * `CustomBlockBreakProgressEvent` is fired every tick when a Custom Block is being mined.
 It has the Player, Block, Custom Block and the current Tick of the mining process.
 In this event you can set the overall progress of the block mining (from the block's strength to 0), the progress that will be done this tick and the block's destroy stage (the cracking animation, value from 0.0 to 1.0).
-If this event is cancelled, the mining won't progress this tick.<br>
+If this event is canceled, the mining won't progress this tick.<br>

 This example code makes the mining animation appear backwards:
 ```